NaixGames/Polycosmos/README.md

-THIS IS THE EXPERIMENTAL BRANCH FOR POLYCOSMOS.
-YOU MOST LIKELY ARE LOOKING FOR THE MAIN ONE.
-GO GET THAT ONE!

 # Polycosmos
 Polycosmos is a mod for the game Hades, which gives it integration with Archipelago Multiworld.
 Right now Polycosmos is in version:
 0.4 and up to this version it possesses the feature detailed below: